jamiepoli/JamvieCTF/content/posts/39_maplectf2023.md

   - web
 ---

-MapleCTF's 2nd annual CTF was held at the same time as Hackceler8 weekend, so for a brief couple of days in Japan I was busy helping organize 2 ctfs at once, which _I don't reccommend_.
+MapleCTF's 2nd annual CTF was held at the same time as Hackceler8 preparation week, so for a brief couple of days in Japan I was busy helping organize 2 ctfs at once, which _I don't recommend_.

 This year, I decided to spice things up with my chals, my vie chals, by incorporating a fun prize for whichever team manages to solve all of my challenges.I had 3 challenges: JaVieScript, Blade Runner, and Jujutsu Kaisen.
 The first 2 I won't detail writeups as they're beginner-friendly and there already exist plenty of writeups for them.
 The latter one I will detail an author writeup for.